mido/mido/docs/messages.rst

     >>> msg.copy(note=99, time=100.0)
     <message note_on channel=0 note=99 velocity=64 time=100.0>

+.. note:: Mido always makes a copy of messages instead of modifying
+          them so if you do the same you have immutable messages in practice.
+(Third party libraries may not follow the same rule.)

+.. note:: :doc:`/frozen_messages` are a variant of messages that are
+          hashable and can be used as dictionary keys.
+They are also safe from tampering by third party libraries.
+You can freely convert between the two and use frozen messages wherever normal messages are allowed.

 Mido supports all message types defined by the MIDI standard.
 For a full list of messages and their attributes, see :doc:`/message_types`.